SettTeta/SettTeta.github.io/README.md

 # Limitation:
 I was unable to resolve the issue with calculating the GPA as it keeps returning NaN.
 The two curriculum is near identical but I've change the first subject to differentiate them from each other.
+Also, I wasn't able to implement the local storage.

 # Features:
 There are buttons on the subjects tables that allow the subject to be moved to the semester table and there is a remove button to clear it from the semester